-Brett J. Rodda is a corporate partner in the Los Angeles office of Munger, Tolles & Olson LLP.
+Brett Rodda is a corporate partner at Munger, Tolles & Olson LLP.
 Mr. Rodda’s practice touches on a wide variety of corporate transactions and securities matters, with a focus on representing investment funds, strategic buyers and boards of directors.

-Mr. Rodda also regularly represents public and private company boards of directors.
+Mr. Rodda, who began his private practice at Munger Tolles in 1999, also represents public and private company boards of directors.
 He has counseled boards and special committees in connection with M&A transactions, internal investigations, senior management transitions, activist investor issues and corporate governance matters, as well as difficult disclosure and fiduciary duty questions.
-He also serves as outside corporate counsel to a $2.5 billion hedge fund and a publicly traded publishing company.

 - Lazard in its role as financial advisor to the Special Committee of the Board of Directors of Dole Food Company in its acquisition by David Murdock, and as financial advisor to the Board of Directors of Ryland Homes in its merger with Standard Pacific.

-- Leading the securities and regulatory analysis in connection with Warren Buffett’s gift to the Bill & Melinda Gates Foundation, valued at more than $30 billion.
+- Leading the securities and regulatory analysis in connection with Warren Buffett’s historic gift to the Bill & Melinda Gates Foundation.